denten-books/plain-text/sample.md

 program, which aimed to develop new data structures in combination with new ways of displaying them.
 Yet I cannot help but be carried away by the fluency of the prose and by the sheer audacity of the project.
-Here's someone who has not only glimpsed the future, but brought it into being.
-The contemporary writer can drag and click passages around with more facility, but he has not himself structured his cognitive environment.
-Yet, the feeling of effortless textuality cannot be judged by the unreliable phenomenological accounts alone.
-To bring his system into being, Engelbart convened what he called a "bootstrap community," which through recursive self-improvement could lift itself up towards a smarter, more efficient, and as the words betray, a more human way of working.
+Here's someone who has not only glimpsed the future, but has also brought it into being.
+The contemporary author can drag and drop passages around with more facility, but he has not himself structured his cognitive environment.
+In Engelbart's terms, someone else has augmented the author's intellect, in ways that may or may not fit the individual psyche.
+That feeling of effortless textuality cannot therefore be taken at face value, by the unreliable phenomenological accounts alone.
+To bring his system into being, Engelbart convened what he called a "bootstrap community," which through recursive self-improvement could lift itself up towards a smarter, more efficient, and as the report's lexicon betrays, a more human way of working.
 To accomplish this, the group crafted new input and output devices.
 They wrote new programming languages, new compilers to interpret them, and debuggers to troubleshoot.
 They invented word editors and format control languages.
 Here's how Engelbart diagrams a *part* of his text-manipulation language in the same report:

 !["State--chart portrayal of part of text--manipulation control language,
 @engelbart_human_1969, 36."](images/engel-edit.png)

-The diagram shows much attention to the detail and a love for the writing craft.
+The diagram shows much attention to the detail and love for the writing craft.
 But there is also much complexity.
 It is near-impenetrable.
 In building their own tools, Engelbart's team lifted themselves up by the bootstraps.
 But it was not the machine that lifted them up---it was the process of creating the machine.
-The very metaphor of bootstrapping suggests the impossibility of using one's bootstraps to pull others out of the cave.
-As a side effect, text, so readily apparent on the page enters a complex system of executable code.
+The very metaphor of bootstrapping suggests the impossibility of using one's bootstraps to pull others out of the Platonic cave.
+As a side effect of that effort, text, before readily apparent on the page, now enters a complex system of executable code and control structure.
 The perception of material lightness of textual being comes at the price of legibility.
 Would new authors find the same ease in the complication of the mechanism?
-I suspect not unless they become an active part of the "bootstrapping community."
+I suspect not unless they become an active part of a "bootstrapping community" of their own.

 As the chapter is about to take on the intellectual history of document structure, I propose we keep the above three devices at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.
 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
-The last of these belongs to what Peter Denning calls "the third generation" of computer systems, an arrangement that continues to shape the contemporary human encounter with text.
-Here, the inscription fractures into traces of disparate kind: some that fade from view to appear elsewhere in the system in a more enduring form, as an arrangement of floating gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the device draws power; and yet others that simply dissemble to create the illusion of effortless textuality.
+The last of these belongs to what Peter Denning calls the "third generation" of computer systems, an assemblage of storage, input, and output devices that continues to shape the contemporary human encounter with text.
+In this period, the inscription fractures into traces of disparate
+kind: some that fade from view to appear elsewhere in the system in a more enduring form, as an arrangement of floating gates; some that persist in the flicker of the cathode ray or the flow of the liquid crystal, but only as long as the device draws power; and yet others that simply dissemble to create the illusion of effortless textuality.

 ### 3.3 Form as Concrete and Universal